|Nutrition Facts (per serving)|

-Roasted Brussels sprouts are under the radar for many cooks, and for many years running.
-But they are a superb choice to make for a wintertime meal.
+Roasted Brussels sprouts used to be under the radar for many cooks, but have more recently become standard on restaurant menus.
+Luckily, they are simple and make at home, and are a superb side dish for a wintertime meal.
 As with most vegetables, roasting highlights their natural sugars and deepens the flavor.
 Roasting is also effective at eliminating the aromatic compounds that cause many to dislike both cooking and eating Brussels sprouts.

-- Place in a bowl and toss with olive oil and salt, then arrange on a foil-lined baking sheet.
+Place Brussels in a bowl and toss with olive oil and salt.
+Arrange them in a single layer on the foil-lined baking sheet.

-- Melt the butter with lemon juice and pour over the Brussels sprouts.
+In the microwave or small pot on the stove, melt the butter with lemon juice, and then pour over the Brussels sprouts.
+Serve hot.